 The app will send you push notifications on your phone when "spikes" are detected in your local RNG data stream.
 Are the notifications related to your states of mind?
 It's up to you to draw your own conclusions!

 Changing The World

 If you think there may be more to reality than we've discovered, this app is a good way to accelerate new discoveries.
 If you're fascinated by the idea of exploring how your own mind might be deeply connected to your environment, we hope this project can let you see that for yourself.
 And if you're excited about the possibility of consciousness technology, tapping into the global mind, and creating a platform that could become the consciousness layer of the Internet, this is your project!
 You'll be involved in making something truly, truly, truly unique.
-This app will be free, and is slated for release in late 2014.
+This app will be free, and is slated for release in 2015.